-Some coatings used as the final coat may fade and chalk in time when exposed to sunlight and weathering effects.
-Coatings designed for high temperature service can undergo colour changes without affecting performance.
-Some slight colour variation can occur from batch to batch.
-When long term colour and gloss retention is required, please seek advice from your local Jotun office for assistance in selection of the most suitable top coat for the exposure conditions and durability requirements.
+When applicable, products primarily meant for use as primers or antifoulings may have slight colour variations from batch to batch.
+Such products and epoxy based products used as a finish coat may chalk when exposed to sunlight and weathering.

+Colour and gloss retention on topcoats/finish coats may vary depending on type of colour, exposure environment such as temperature, UV intensity etc., application quality and generic type of paint.
+Contact your local Jotun office for further information.

 Reference to related documents

 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.

 When applicable, refer to the separate application procedure for Jotun products that are approved to classification societies such as PSPC, IMO etc.

 Symbols and abbreviations

 min = minutes

 h = hours

 d = days

 °C = degree Celsius

 o = unit of angle

 μm = microns = micrometres

 g/I = grams per litre

 g/kg = grams per kilogram

-$m^2/I =$ square metres per litre
+m^2/l = square metres per litre

 $mg/m^2 = milligrams per square metre$

 psi = unit of pressure, pounds/inch2

 Bar = unit of pressure

 RH = Relative humidity (% RH)

 UV = Ultraviolet

 DFT = dry film thickness

 WFT = wet film thickness

 TDS = Technical Data Sheet

 AG = Application Guide

 SDS = Safety Data Sheet

 VOC = Volatile Organic Compound

 MCI = Jotun Multi Colour Industry (tinted colour)

 RAQ = Required air quantity

 PPE = Personal Protective Equipment

 EU = European Union

 UK = United Kingdom

 EPA = Environmental Protection Agency

 ISO = International Standards Organisation

-ASTM = American Society of Testing and Materials
+${\sf ASTM} = {\sf American \ Society \ of \ Testing \ and \ Materials}$

 AS/NZS = Australian/New Zealand Standards

-${\sf NACE} = {\sf National} \; {\sf Association} \; {\sf of} \; {\sf Corrosion} \; {\sf Engineers}$
+NACE = National Association of Corrosion Engineers

 SSPC = The Society for Protective Coatings

 PSPC = Performance Standard for Protective Coatings

 IMO = International Maritime Organization

+ASFP = Association for Specialist Fire Protection

 Disclaimer

 The information in this document is given to the best of Jotun's knowledge, based on laboratory testing and practical experience.
 Jotun's products are considered as semi-finished goods and as such, products are often used under conditions beyond Jotun's control.
 Jotun cannot guarantee anything but the quality of the product itself.
 Minor product variations may be implemented in order to comply with local requirements.
 Jotun reserves the right to change the given data without further notice.

 Users should always consult Jotun for specific guidance on the general suitability of this product for their needs and specific application practices.

 If there is any inconsistency between different language issues of this document, the English (United Kingdom) version will prevail.

-Date of issue: 13 September 2017 Page: 7/7
+Date of issue: 21 July 2021 Page: 7/7